cognitedata/unleash-proxy-rust/README.md

 # A web browser proxy for unleash

-This accepts an unleash context as GET query parameters, evaluates all the toggles present in the Unleash API and returns a JSON document with their state.
+[Unleash](https://unleash.github.io) is a feature flag API system.
+This is a web service that accepts an unleash context as GET query parameters, evaluates all the toggles present in the Unleash API and returns a JSON document with their state.
 Custom properties can be submitted by passing `properties[name]=value` in the query string.
 Percent decoding is handled: a percent encoded name, or value, will be passed to the Unleash API client in decoded form.

 It also accepts Metrics documents from clients and aggregates them before